 Prior to joining the Debt & Treasury Management Division in May 2018, Darian was a Financial Analyst with the Port of Los Angeles’ Financial Management Division since 2006 before being promoted to Financial Manager in 2013.
 While in the Financial Management Division, Darian was chiefly responsible for developing and maintaining financial models including the Port’s 10-year dynamic financial forecast model that evaluated debt issuance impacts; revenue forecast models; pricing strategy modeling; and discount cash flow valuation models for capital development initiatives.
-Immediately prior to the Port of Los Angeles, Darian taught economics, finance (including money and banking), and applied business statistics at a state university; was appointed as an economist at a federal agency; and worked in financial valuation modeling for a boutique real estate financial services advisory firm located in the downtown LA business district.
+Immediately prior to the Port of Los Angeles, Darian taught economics, finance (including money and banking), and applied business statistics at a state university; was appointed as an economist at a federal agency; he began his career with a financial advisory firm developing financial valuation models.

 Phillip Sanfield is the director of media relations for the Port of Los Angeles.
 He serves as the media spokesperson for the Port and is responsible for media inquiries.
 Sanfield establishes and maintains relationships with local, national and international media, and strives for accuracy in resulting media coverage and Port messaging.
 Among other duties, he coordinates press conferences, media tours, interviews, editorial submissions, photography and video shoots.